-Discussion
+406 Discussion

-MIC13 being an integral component of the mitochondrial IM has been vital for cristae morphogenesis and loss of MIC13 leads to severe mitochondrial hepatic encephalopathy.
-Although previous research has extensively shown the consequence upon MIC13 depletion, molecular mechanisms leading to the phenotypes are largely unknown.
-Here we determined the interactome of MIC13 to obtain novel insights about the unidentified molecular role of MIC13.
-The interactome data mostly contained proteins belonging to MICOS-MIB complex or the known interactor of these complexes, implying a crucial role of MIC13 in MICOS regulation.
-Among few novel interactors, SLP2 was one of the most highly enriched protein.
-SLP2 belongs to the SPFH (stomatin, prohibitin, flotillin, HfLC/K) superfamily which is composed of scaffolding proteins that can locally define the protein and lipid configuration of a cellular membrane (Wai et al., 2016).
-Though an interesting possibility, a direct role of SLP2 in MICOS assembly and cristae dynamics was not reported earlier.
-Using KOs of individual MICOS subunits and stable overexpression cell lines, we determined that SLP2 not only interacts with MIC13 but also with each MICOS subunit and forms a large interaction hub of SLP2-MICOS in the mitochondrial IM.
-Our results show novel multi-layered roles of SLP2 in regulating the MICOS assembly and cristae morphogenesis.
-SLP2 was required for stability of MIC26 and its assembly into MICOS complex.
+407 MIC13 being an integral component of the mitochondrial IM has been vital for cristae morphogenesis and loss of MIC13 leads to severe mitochondrial hepato-encephalopathy.
+408 409 Although previous research has extensively shown the consequence upon MIC13 depletion.
+410 molecular mechanisms leading to the phenotypes are largely unknown.
+Here we determined 411 the interactome of MIC13 to obtain novel insights about the unidentified molecular role of MIC13.
+The interactome data mostly contained proteins belonging to MICOS-MIB complex or 412 the known interactor of these complexes, implying a crucial role of MIC13 in MICOS regulation.
+413 414 Among few novel interactors, SLP2 was one of the most highly enriched protein.
+SLP2 belongs 415 to the SPFH (stomatin, prohibitin, flotillin, HfLC/K) superfamily which is composed of scaffolding proteins that can locally define the protein and lipid configuration of a cellular 416 membrane (Wai et al., 2016).
+Though an interesting possibility, a direct role of SLP2 in MICOS 417 418 assembly and cristae dynamics was not reported earlier.
+Using KOs of individual MICOS 419 subunits and stable overexpression cell lines, we determined that SLP2 not only interacts with MIC13 but also with each MICOS subunit and forms a large interaction hub of SLP2-MICOS 420 in the mitochondrial IM.
+Our results show novel multi-layered roles of SLP2 in regulating the 421 MICOS assembly and CJ formation.
+SLP2 was identified as a new cristae and CJ modulator 422 423 as loss of SLP2 leads to defects in cristae and CJ morphology.
+Based on these results, we propose SLP2 as an auxiliary subunit of MICOS.
+SLP2 was required for stability of MIC26 and 424 its assembly into MICOS complex.
 It protects MIC26 from YME1L-mediated proteolysis.
-SLP2 was earlier shown to form proteolytic hub with mitochondrial proteases PARL, YME1L and perhaps OMA1 known as SPY complex.
-However, no earlier known substrates of YME1L were shown to be regulated by the SPY complex (Wai et al., 2016).
-We show here that MIC26 is a novel substrate of YME1L which is specifically regulated by the SPL2-YME1L axis.
-Recently, we have reported a pathological mutation in MIC26 that causes lethal mitochondrial disease with progeria-like phenotypes (Peifer-Weiß, Kurban et al., 2023).
-This MIC26 variant with loss of the last twenty amino acids at the C-terminus is prone to faster degradation such that the mutant behaves like a loss-of-function variant.
-Perhaps MIC26 degradation in patient cells is the consequence of enhanced SLP2-YME1L-mediated proteolysis.
-MIC26 mutations were also associated with recessive mitochondrial myopathy, lactic acidosis, cognitive impairment and autistic features (Beninca, Zanette et al., 2021).
-Further study of SLP2-YME1L axis to regulate MIC26 could provide the patho-mechanisms in MIC26-associated pathologies.
+SLP2 425 was earlier shown to form proteolytic hub with mitochondrial proteases PARL, YME1L and 426 427 perhaps OMA1 known as SPY complex.
+However, no earlier known substrates of YME1L were 428 shown to be regulated by the SPY complex (Wai et al., 2016).
+We show here that MIC26 is a 429 novel substrate of YME1L which is specifically regulated by the SLP2-YME1L axis.
+Recently, 430 we have reported a pathological mutation in MIC26 that causes lethal mitochondrial disease with progeria-like phenotypes (Peifer-Weiß et al., 2023).
+This MIC26 variant with loss of the 431 432 last twenty amino acids at the C-terminus is prone to faster degradation such that the mutant 433 behaves like a loss-of-function variant.
+Perhaps MIC26 degradation in patient cells is the

+434 consequence of enhanced SLP2-YME1L-mediated proteolysis.
+MIC26 mutations were also 435 associated with recessive mitochondrial myopathy, lactic acidosis, cognitive impairment and 436 autistic features (Beninca, Zanette et al., 2021b).
+Further study of SLP2-YME1L axis to 437 regulate MIC26 could provide the patho-mechanisms in MIC26-associated pathologies.